AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 The Ryda and Robert H. Levi Sculpture Garden opens.
 The collection boasts 14 artworks from the latter half of the 20th century and features major examples by Alexander Calder, Anthony Caro, Ellsworth Kelly, Joan Miró, Louise Nevelson, Isamu Noguchi, and Tony Smith.

 The BMA acquires the George H. Dalsheimer Collection.
-The collection includes more than 600 vintage prints by most of the major photographers of the 20th century, including Ansel Adams, Harry Callahan, Robert Frank, Aaron Siskind, and Edward Weston.
+The collection includes more than 600 vintage prints by major photographers of the 20th century, including Ansel Adams, Harry Callahan, Robert Frank, Aaron Siskind, and Edward Weston.
 These works arrive as a partial gift and purchase with exchange funds from the Edward Joseph Gallagher III Memorial Collection; a decade later, Dalsheimer will give the BMA an additional 300 photographs from his collection.

 1994